Spoken-tutorial/Spoken-Analytics-System/README.md

 (These files contain the same code as in logsUtil_* files but logsUtil_* files run from celery at regular intervals).

-* You can only see the visualization of dashboard page, events, event analysis and foss page till now, because data for other pages is not being calculated yet.

 * Finally, you’re ready to start the development server:
 ```
 python manage.py runserver
 ```

 Visit http://127.0.0.1:8000/dashboard in your browser to get to visualization page.

+* Note :
+You can only see the visualization of dashboard page, events, event analysis, foss and visitor activity page till now, because data for other pages is not being calculated yet.